 Student elections

-Selections will take place in Semester 1 of the UTS College Academic year, from the active members, after you self-nomination for any available positions.
+Selections take place in Semester 1 of each academic year from active Student Representative Group members.
+Eligible students can self-nominate for available positions.

-Where applicable, the Dean of Studies, and/or the Learning and Teaching Committee will endorse you if you are elected to sit on the academic board.
+Where applicable, the Dean of Studies and/or the Learning and Teaching Committee will provide final endorsement for elected Academic Board representatives.

 Student helpers